geometalab/QgisStyleKtZH/README.md

 # QGIS Style

 A Style for QGIS Layers.
 The goal is to recreate the design of the ground map of Canton Zürich.
-The layerdefinition file can be added to QGIS and applies to all layers.
+The layer definition file, also known as QLR, can be added to QGIS and applies to all layers.

 ## Bodenkarte kt.Zh